 A mirror for an understated statement

 This one’s for those who want to fill the void without cluttering their space.
-Wayfair is having a wumbo President’s Day sale, and amidst the throngs of merch that wants us to live, laugh, and love, there are some seriously good pieces for a fraction of what you’d find at swanky stores.
+Amidst the throngs of merch that wants us to live, laugh, and love, there are some seriously good pieces for a fraction of what you’d find at swanky stores available on Wayfair.
 It’s also ready to hang right out of the box.

 If you love to start alien conspiracy theories on Reddit